lhcb/glossary/glossary/G.md

 independently of what home institute the personnel or equipment belongs.

 ## GEC: Global Event Cut {#GEC}
 Preselection requirement applied in the trigger system to discard events that are time consuming in the reconstruction due to large event multiplicities.
-In the upgrade trigger system applied for some HLT1 lines based on the number of UT and SciFi clusters.
+In the upgrade trigger system applied for some HLT1 lines based on the number of «UT» and «SciFi» clusters.

 ## GPD: General Purpose Detector {#GPD}